 Have you noticed the magical beauty of fall’s foliage reflecting on a body of water?
 Placid portions of the James River and the four season destination of Smith Mountain Lake are perfect for paddling and fishing.
-Consider booking a trip with Twin River Outfitters or Rock On!
-Charters for a guided water adventure.
+Consider booking a trip with Twin River Outfitters or South Valley Anglers for a guided water adventure.

 9. Fun Runs

 Sure, you’ll sweat, but fall in Virginia is not nearly as sweltering as summer.
 Grab a friend or two and add some spice to life with a stint on the Roanoke Zombie 5K or the Spooky Sprint just before Halloween.
 The more miles the merrier?
 Add the Vinton Fall Festival 5K, the Inaugural LewisGale Salem Half Marathon, 8K, and Kids Run, and the Star City Half Marathon & 10K to your list.